 On occasions, children may read altogether from enlarged “Big Book” texts, of which we have a large and varied selection available.
 Children may also read e-books altogether, viewed on the large classroom Interactive Whiteboard.
 In addition, the Class Teacher will read stories and poems aloud to the whole class on a daily basis.
 We value this ‘story time’ and feel that it fosters and encourages a love of books and Reading.

 The teaching of Reading and the teaching of Phonics clearly go hand-in-hand.
-At Callis Grange we use the Letters and Sounds phonics scheme.
+The Callis Grange phonics programme is based upon the Letters and Sounds phonics scheme and incorporates a wide range of resources.
 We place high importance on the teaching and learning of Phonics and there is a daily Letters and Sounds lesson throughout the school.
 Further information regarding Phonics is contained within our useful leaflet entitled “Phonics Guide for Parents” which is freely available from the school and on our website.